 Shot on film

-That day, I went for a quick walk trying to catch a bit of sun before it disappeared again.
-I brought my Olympus Xa2 with me just in case.
-I ambled around the neighborhood without much aim and ended up back on Coney Island Avenue ready to get back home.
-A couple of blocks from home, I notice this man working on affixing an American flag to his bike.
-I immediately decide to approach him.
+That day, I stepped out for a quick walk, hoping to catch a bit of sun before it slipped away again.
+I brought my Olympus XA2—just in case.
+I wandered the neighborhood aimlessly and eventually found myself back on Coney Island Avenue, ready to head home.
+A couple of blocks away, I noticed a man attaching an American flag to the back of his bike.
+I knew I had to talk to him.

-Mohammed tells me that he delivers for Uber Eats but that I am catching him in front of his cousin's shop, taking a moment to get his ride ready.
-We talk a bit about my photography, he is curious about why I am out in the middle of the day photographing folks I don't know.
-I talk to him about wanting to preserve these moments happening in my community, showing life as it is happening, no glamour, just, being.
-I tell him that mostly I do it because it's because I enjoy it.
+His name was Mohammed.
+He delivers for Uber Eats, but I’d caught him in front of his cousin’s shop, taking a moment to get his ride ready.
+We talked a bit about photography—he was curious why I’d be out in the middle of the day taking pictures of strangers.
+I told him I’m drawn to these everyday moments, the quiet life unfolding in my community.
+No glamour.
+Just… being.
+Mostly, I do it because I love it.